Family Law Service: Serving Protective Orders & Divorce Papers in Tulsa County

 3. Safety & Risk Assessment

-- Collaborate with victim advocates and law enforcement
+- Collaborate with victim advocates and law enforcement as appropriate

 Resource: Tulsa County DV Resource Center contact details should be included in served materials.